 You can pick up some of the freshest oysters right from the source at Evans Oysters, or look out for them on menus in Streaky Bay restaurants around town, like at the Streaky Bay Hotel or the Streaky Bay Fish Fix van that is around town.

 Things to do Around Streaky Bay

-Streaky Bay is the perfect hub to explore further afield on Eyre Peninsula.
-Here are a range of things to do right outside the town and one of two with a little more driving that would be best done as a full day trip.
+Streaky Bay is the perfect hub to explore further afield on the Eyre Peninsula.
+Here are a range of things to do right outside the town and one of two with a little more driving that would be best done as a full-day trip.

 Take a Scenic Drive

 From Streaky Bay the drive is about 55km and will take two to three hours to complete.
-Can be combined with sand boarding or 4WDing the Yanerbie sand dunes (see below)
+It can be combined with sandboarding or 4WDing the Yanerbie sand dunes (see below)